Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_10_KeyVaultImplementingSecureDatabysettingupAlwaysEncrypted.md

     >**Note**: The remaining steps in this lab are performed within the Remote Desktop session to the **az500-10-vm1** Azure VM.

 1. Inside the Virtual Machine, Select the Windows Start button and type SSMS(1).
-Select Microsoft SQL Server Management Studio 19(2) from the list.
+Select SQL Server Management Studio 19 from the list.

 1. In the **Connect to Server** dialog box, specify the following settings: